-His dad, Chris, has held several head coaching positions and his mom Maureen, was president of Alberta Alpine in the early 2000s, and helped to establish the province as a major force in alpine ski racing in Canada.
+His dad, Chris, has held several head coaching positions and his mom Maureen was president of Alberta Alpine in the early 2000s, and helped establish the province as a major force in alpine ski racing in Canada.

-That parental support was much needed in Sochi 2014 when Brady finished fourth in the Ski Cross Final.
+That parental support was much needed in Sochi 2014 when Brady finished just off the Olympic podium in fourth place in the PyeonChang 2018 Ski Cross Final.

 “I was crushed after that race but when I saw my parents they were still smiling and so proud,” said Brady.

-“They reminded me that fourth at the Olympics was still an incredible accomplishment, and it made disappointment so much easier to manage.”
+“They reminded me that fourth at the Olympics was still an incredible accomplishment, and it made the real disappointment so much easier to manage.”

-His memorable win in South Korea also lead to one of the most redeeming hashtags of the Olympics: #FromFourthToFirst.
+His memorable gold-medal win in South Korea also led to one of the most redemptive hashtags of the Olympics:

-Now, as an Olympic Champion, with an X Games gold medal, Brady is setting his sights on a Crystal Globe and a World Championship as he continues to lead the Canadian Ski Cross Team into Beijing 2022.
+Now, as an Olympic Champion, and X Games gold medalist, Brady is setting his sights on a Crystal Globe and a World Championship as he continues to lead the Canadian Ski Cross Team.